Copyrightlaws.com’s primer/refresher course Canadian Copyright Law includes 17 lessons including a final self-marking quiz. Each lesson provides …

 - Digital copyright and electronic rights

-You will receive a Certificate of Completion at the end of this eTutorial.
+You’ll receive a Certificate of Completion at the end of this eTutorial.

-Contents also includes information on the Canadian government’s review of the Copyright Act, as well as updated information on the Access Copyright v.
+The course content also includes information on the Canadian government’s review of the Copyright Act, as well as updated information on the Access Copyright v.
 York University appeal.

 Benefits of Taking This eTutorial